ChernXi/AI07_Project_3-Image-Classification/Uploading File or Folder in Google colab.md

 val_dataset = keras.utils.image_dataset_from_directory(data_dir,validation_split=0.2,subset='validation',seed=SEED,shuffle=True,
                                                          image_size=IMG_SIZE,batch_size=BATCH_SIZE)
 ```
-The result will be something like:
+The result will be something like:<br>
 ![image](https://user-images.githubusercontent.com/108325848/184474514-5f09d3f3-aad1-44c6-90a8-35e11da6749d.png)

 4. If you were just need to upload a single file, then you may use: